Rengo333/budget_app/README.md

 # Main page
 On main page you will find buttons that lead to view or track your transactions, view your budget or set your goal.
-First things you need to do is track your transactions and set your goal after you done with these steps, application will show you the data.
+First things you need to do is track your transactions and set your goal after you are done with these steps, application will show you the data.

 # Tracking transactions